chaithushanvi/Python-voting-app/README.md

 Backend: Python Flask
 Database: MySQL

-* Then I have taken the one Ec2 Instance and installed requirements like -> Docker
+* Then I have taken the one Ec2 Instance and installed required softwares -> Docker
 -> docker compose
 Then i have created a directory called voting app by using the command like